Minnesota GOP delegation all on board with call to overturn presidential election

 Though acknowledging publicly that claims of widespread fraud "have not held up under scrutiny or in the courts," Kiffmeyer has led critiques of Simon's agreement to extend the counting deadline for absentee ballots and waive witness requirements in response to pre-election lawsuits that cited the coronavirus pandemic.

+Kiffmeyer signaled that at least one more hearing over the election could take place this month.

-The GOP lawmakers' letter to Paxton asserts that Simon "knowingly and deliberately conducted an illegal election by virtue of his manipulation of the law."
+In the meantime, accusations and rhetoric aimed at the state's Democratic secretary of state is only sharpening.
+The GOP lawmakers' letter to Paxton asking him to add Minnesota to his lawsuit asserts that Simon "knowingly and deliberately conducted an illegal election by virtue of his manipulation of the law."

 Stephen Montemayor • 612-673-1755